6 Proven Strategies for Building a Customer-Centric Company

 Relational vs. transactional service models

 Transactional companies are focused on single, one-off interactions with their customers.
-A customer makes a one-time purchase or submits a single support request and gets an answer; after that, the company-customer relationship ends.
+A customer makes a one-time purchase or submits a single support request and gets an answer; then, the company-customer relationship ends.

-Relational companies, on the other hand, focus on developing long-term relationships with their customers.
+On the other hand, relational companies focus on developing long-term relationships with their customers.
 They take time to understand customers' needs and motivations and recommend solutions that meet those needs.
-And if a perfect solution doesn't exist in the moment, they may even create one, following up with the customer later to let them know there's a better solution.
+If a perfect solution doesn't exist at the moment, they may even create one, following up with the customer later to let them know there's a better solution.

-A transactional company might try to upsell you when making a purchase because the goal is to make as much money as possible in each individual interaction.
+A transactional company might try to upsell you when purchasing because the goal is to make as much money as possible in each interaction.
 The goal is short-term revenue generation — not the creation of lifetime customers.

-Instead of upselling, a relational company might recommend a product it makes less money on because it better meets a customers' needs.
-The sales rep gets to know you, takes their time with you, and recommends the best solution because when you have a need for their products again, you're much more likely to go back to the place where you were treated well.
+Instead of upselling, a relational company might recommend a product it makes less money on because it better meets a customer's needs.
+The sales rep gets to know you, takes their time with you, and recommends the best solution because when you have a demand for their products again, you're much more likely to return to the place where you were treated well.

-Transactional may seem like a negative way to describe a relationship, but we all experience positive transactional relationships with certain businesses.
-For example, both sides are happy with a transactional relationship when you’re ordering fast food or streaming a movie.
+Transactional may seem like a negative way to describe a relationship, but we all experience positive transactional relationships with specific businesses.
+For example, both sides are happy with a transactional relationship when ordering fast food or streaming a movie.

 But relational companies see customer centricity as a growth opportunity and a competitive differentiator.
 Generally, they don't require a spreadsheet to tell them putting customers first is the right thing to do — they put customers first because they understand the long-term value of a great customer experience.

 Data from a variety of studies show that customer centricity improves financial performance and provides a competitive advantage: